tldr-pages/tldr/pages/common/rsstail.md

 > `tail` for RSS feeds.
 > More information: <https://github.com/gvalkov/rsstail.py>.

-- Show the feed of a given url and wait for new entries appearing at the bottom:
+- Show the feed of a given URL and wait for new entries appearing at the bottom:

 `rsstail -u {{url}}`